yanns/react-scala-js/README.md

 # React wrapper in Scala.js

-This is a wrapper for the [React JavaScript library](http://facebook.github.io/react/).
+This is a wrapper for the [Facebook's React JavaScript library](http://facebook.github.io/react/).

-This wrapper is written with [Scala.js](http://www.scala-js.org/) and allows to write React components in Scala.
+This interface is written with [Scala.js](http://www.scala-js.org/) and allows to write React components in [Scala](http://www.scala-lang.org/).

 It uses [Scala.rx](https://github.com/lihaoyi/scala.rx) to synchronize the model and the view.